toqduj/mastodon_blocklist/README.md

 --
 The current criteria for accounts to be included in the blocklist are those which:
   - spam messages
-  - intended for commercial advertising
+  - are specifically intended for commercial advertising purposes
-  - breaks community guidelines
+  - delberately break community guidelines
   - obvious racists
   - obvious misogynists
   - obvious bullies

+Documentation
+--
+For arbitration purposes, a screenshot showing the offending toots is recommended to be saved alongside.